'Girls as dessert': Thai sex scandal exposes grim tradition

 "When groups of senior officials come for seminars or work trips, there is a custom of 'treating them', which means welcoming them with food, and then 'laying down the mat', which means providing girls," he told AFP.

-"Sometimes we received information about what type of girls they liked... sometimes officials had to prepare five to 10 women for a senior to chose from."
+"Sometimes we receive information about what type of girls they liked... sometimes officials had to prepare five to 10 women for a senior to chose from."

 "SHE IS A PRESENT"